-This issue unfortunately affects many people, and I offer my sympathy to those who have suffered miscarriages, stillbirths, or the loss of child.
-I applaud my colleagues who have recounted this difficult experience in their lives in Parliament to raise awareness of baby loss and inspire changes in policy.
+This issue unfortunately affects many people, and I offer my sympathy to those who have suffered miscarriages, stillbirths, or the loss of a child.
+I applaud my colleagues who have recounted this painful experience in their lives in Parliament to raise awareness of baby loss and inspire changes in policy.

-The UK is one of the safest places in the world to give birth, however I know that the Government recognises that there is still more to be done.
-The Department of Health and Social Care has set out a range of measures to deliver its ambition to halve the rates of stillbirths, neonatal deaths and brain injuries that occur during or soon after labour, and maternal deaths by 2025.
-It is encouraging that good progress has been made on achieving these ambitions.
-Since 2010, there has been a reduction of 25 per cent in stillbirth rates and a 29 per cent reduction in neonatal mortality rates for babies born after 24 weeks gestation.
-Of course, there is still work to be done and I welcome the Government’s keen focus on achieving its important ambitions.
+The UK is one of the safest places in the world to give birth.
+However, I know that the Government recognises that there is still more to be done.
+The Department of Health and Social Care has set out a range of measures to deliver its ambition to halve the rates of stillbirths, neonatal deaths and brain injuries that occur during or soon after labour, and maternal deaths by 2025 relative to levels in 2010.

 I thank the APPG on Baby Loss and charities such as Sands for their work to raise awareness in Parliament about the impact of pregnancy or baby loss on thousands of parents every year.

 I firmly agree that all parents who experience pregnancy and baby loss and would like specialist psychological support should be able to access it.
 I can assure you that the Government is committed to expanding and transforming mental health services in England so that people, including those affected by the loss of a baby, get the help and support they need.